Randomized Experimental Design via Geographic Clustering: Empirical Results

 \subsection{Comparison against other clusterings}

-We previously defined Q-metric to measure leakage.
-GeoCUTS partitions the map in a way that reduces cut size.
-Clusters with lower values of cut size tend to have higher values of Q-metric.
-In this section we compare GeoCUTS with other alternatives in terms of Q-metric and cut size.
+In this section, we show that GeoCUTS regions are comparable to hand-designed geo-regions, while requiring no manual effort and extending naturally to different regions of the world and granularities.
+We compare GeoCUTS against the most popular set of hand-designed geo-regions in the US, Nielsen's DMAs (Designated Market Areas) \textregistered\,, which were created by Nielsen to correspond to television audiences.
+DMAs have the advantage of being well-established as a means of subdividing a user population.
+However, they are restricted to the US without a direct international equivalent, and their granularity is fixed, with approximately 200 regions.

+We previously defined the Q-metric to quantify the interference within a clustering.
+In Table \ref{tab:qmetric}, we compare the Q-metrics of the output of GeoCUTS against DMAs (within the US) and also against a baseline automatic clustering consisting of a simple grid subdivision (within both the US and France).

-The average and query-weighted average of the Q-metric for each clustering algorithm are listed in Table~\ref{tab:qmetric}(a).
-According to every metric, GeoCUTS beats the baseline clustering corresponding to a coarse grid of regions.
+The average and query-weighted average of the Q-metric for each clustering algorithm are shown in Table~\ref{tab:qmetric}(a).
+For each metric, GeoCUTS beats the baseline grid clustering.
 Where applicable, GeoCUTS and DMAs perform similarly well.
 It is important to note that in every evaluation, we compared only clusterings with similar numbers of clusters.
 Thus, in constructing the grid baseline, we picked the coarseness of the grid so that the number of regions in the grid approximated the number of clusters formed by GeoCUTS.
 We also used $\sim 200$ clusters for GeoCUTS in the US, in order to provide an effective comparison with DMAs.

 The fraction of clusters and queries for different lower bounds of Q-metric are shown in Table~\ref{tab:qmetric}(b).
 For example $80\%$ of queries in the highly active set are issued from minimum-cut clusters with a Q-metric of at least $0.8$.
 For the grid, $62\%$ of queries are issued from clusters with a Q-metric of at least $0.8$.
 As already noted, highly mobile graphs are more challenging to partition compared to highly active graphs.
 The data indicates that the gap between our algorithm and baseline is larger for highly mobile graphs.